Bachelor of Business (BBus) in Human Resource Management

 Human Resources Management professionals specialise in managing functions and activities concerned with attracting, maintaining and developing people within the organisation.
 A Bachelor of Business (Human Resources Management) will provide students with a body of knowledge that includes the understanding of historical perspectives and contemporary developments in Human Resources Management.
 Students will have knowledge of how research principles and methods inform Human Resources Management decision-making.
 Graduates of a Bachelor of Business (Human Resources Management) will demonstrate the application of knowledge and skills via the planning and completion of significant research-based or scholarship-centred projects.

-7 Reasons to Study Banking
+7 Reasons to Study Human Resource Management

 - Generate effective solutions to human resource management issues in a global context